sdr-enthusiasts/docker-adsbhub/README.md

  --name adsbhub \
  -e TZ="YOURTIMEZONE" \
  -e SBSHOST=YOURSBSHOST \
- -e CLIENTKEY=YOURSHARECODE \
+ -e CLIENTKEY=YOURCLIENTKEY \
  mikenye/adsbhub
 ```

-You should obviously replace `YOURSBSHOST`, and `YOURSHARECODE` with appropriate values.
+You should obviously replace `YOURSBSHOST`, and `YOURCLIENTKEY` with appropriate values.

 For example: